4dn-dcic/tibanna/docs/monitoring.rst

     j7hvisheBV27        SUCCEEDED       bwa-mem    2018-08-09 18:44        2018-08-09 18:59

-To print out more information, use the ``-v`` (verbose) option.
+To print out more information, use the ``-l`` (long) option.
 The additional information includes the ID, type, status and public ip of the EC2 instance.
 Keyname and Password information is shown for ssh.

 ::